Rombora/python-backend-sample/README.md

 ## Sinch authentication token backend example

 This demonstrates a basic partner backend for generating authentication tokens.
 In this example the user database is not persistent: Only for demonstrational purpose!
-See rows ~100-120 for code on generating a Sinch compatible authentication token.

 ### Requirements